adcash/customer-scripts/linux/README.md

     <br>

    **Example:**
-   If you’re using an Nginx server on Ubuntu, the default public directory is `/var/www/html/`.
-To install the script there (with a filename `lib.js`) and update it every 5 minutes:
+   If you’re using an Nginx server on Ubuntu, the default public directory is typically `/var/www/html/`.
+To install the script in that directory using the filename `lib.js` and configure it to update every `5` minutes, run:

    ```bash
    ./anti-adblock.sh --install /var/www/html/lib.js 5